Farhadesfandiar/catalog-pricing-api/README.md

 `curl 'http://localhost:8080/products?category=boots&priceLessThan=80000'`

 ### Test
- `make test` Runs two type integration and unit tests.
+- Runs both integration and unit tests with `make test`

+- Static analysis is enabled at level 8 with PHPStan and can be run: `make test-phpstan`

 In case of setting a value for API_KEY in the .env file, the authentication security will be activated for the API!